 - If the True Count is +6, there are 8 units.

-Thus, instead of the $5, we even bet up to $40 per hand.
+Thus, instead of the 5 dollars, we bet even up to 40 dollars per hand.
 On average, the average bet will be around 10 - 15 dollars, since most hands are still played with the minimum bet.

 However, in order to be able to bet high in good situations, we need a buffer that is large enough.
 If we don't have enough to bet in these good situations, we won't be able to get the maximum out of every situation in the long run and will inevitably bet less. win or even make a loss.